Gonzaga won! Now hoops fans are asking: Where's Gonzaga?

 Sure, it's clear what state the University of North Carolina is in, or Oregon.
 But when a college's name gives no hint to its location (Seton Hall?
 Butler?
 Villanova?), often only true sports fans and nearby residents (or graduates) know where it is.

-Gonzaga University's college basketball team beat South Carolina 77-73 on Saturday, and while some were cheering the Bulldogs as they qualified to play in the men's college basketball national championship for the first time ever, others had a question: Where in the world is Gonzaga?
+Gonzaga University's men's basketball team beat South Carolina 77-73 on Saturday, and while some were cheering the Bulldogs as they qualified to play in the national championship for the first time ever, others had a question: Where in the world is Gonzaga?

 Siri was no help.